-Solar Coaster visualizes the rise and set of Earth's nearest star, Sol, our Sun, and explores upcoming solar eclipses.
+Solar Coaster visualizes the rise and set of Earth's nearest star, Sol, our Sun, and probes upcoming eclipses.
 Solar Coaster is available in three distinct flavors: an App for iOS and macOS, a Today Extension for iOS and a Screen Saver for macOS.
 Solar Coaster's algorithms are accurate at all longitudes, and latitudes between -81° south and +82° north.
-Of course, you must have Location Services enabled1 and allow Solar Coaster to access your position for accurate simulation results, and to properly detect solar eclipses.
+Of course, you must have Location Services enabled1 and allow Solar Coaster to access your position for accurate simulation results, and to properly detect eclipses visible at your location.

 A sinusoidal curve depicts Sol's path for a single day, Today.
 An artificial, horizontal, horizon is drawn such that it intersects the curve at precisely two points, Sunrise and Sunset.
 This means that all points on the curve above the horizon are Day, and those below are Night.
 As the length of the Day/Night changes this horizon shifts up and down the sinusoidal curve.
 The actual Sunrise and Sunset times are also displayed, in 12 or 24-hour format.